Computer keyboard: Illumination

 Many gaming keyboards are designed to have an aesthetic as well as functional appeal, with multiple colours, and colour-coded keys to make it easier for gamers to find command keys while playing in a dark room.
 Many keyboards not otherwise illuminated may have small LED indicator lights in a few important function keys, or elsewhere on the housing, if their function is activated (see photo).

+It is possible to make keyboards with oled or LCD screens on the keys.
+An example is the Optimus Maximus keyboard which has OLED keys.
+Some keyboards can have separate screens for various purposes, including showing a chat window, game information or other information.